Nebula: Efficient, Private and Accurate Histogram Estimation: Design

 \section{\name Design}

-We design a novel Differentially Private and Secure system, called \name. \name requires no communication between clients, and only requires two \emph{non-cooperating servers} (one that operates an oblivious and verifiable pseudorandom function~\cite{tyagi2022fast}, and one that aggregates and learns threshold-meeting values from clients).
+We present the design of our novel DP and secure system, called \name. \name requires no communication between clients, and only requires two \emph{non-cooperating servers} (one that operates an oblivious and verifiable pseudorandom function~\cite{tyagi2022fast}, and one that aggregates and learns threshold-meeting values from clients).

-At a high level, \name (Algorithm~\ref{alg:mechanism1}) works as follows: \textit{i)} Each client performs a Bernoulli test on whether to participate: with probability $p_s$ it participates and sends its encrypted data to the server, otherwise it abstains; \textit{ii)} Each participating client independent of other clients obliviously communicates with the randomness server and encrypts its data; \textit{iii)} A randomly selected client submits dummy data by creating groups of dummy data for each possible group of unrevealed items in $\{1, ..., \tau-1\}$ to bound the information that the aggregation server might learn from unrevealed submissions; \textit{iv)} The aggregation server receives real submissions and dummy data, and performs the decoding such that it learns aggregate submissions shared by at least $\tau$ clients in the sampled set.
+At a high level, \name (Algorithm~\ref{alg:mechanism1}) works as follows: \textit{i)} Each client independent of other clients obliviously communicates with the randomness server and encrypts its data; \textit{ii)} Each client performs a Bernoulli test on whether to participate: with probability $p_s$ it participates and sends its encrypted data to the server, otherwise it abstains; \textit{iii)} A randomly selected client submits dummy data by creating groups of dummy data for each possible group of unrevealed items in $\{1, ..., \tau-1\}$ to bound the information that the aggregation server might learn from unrevealed submissions; \textit{iv)} The aggregation server receives real submissions and dummy data, and performs the decoding such that it learns aggregate submissions shared by at least $\tau$ clients in the sampled set.
+Note that the system is designed such that dummy data does not impact the correctness and utility of the aggregations (see Section~\ref{sec:dummydataInject}).
+In the rest of this section, we describe each of these steps in detail.